Phone sex: As a substitute for physical intimacy

 Phone sex (erotic talk) does not involve physical contact between those participating in it.
-Couples may choose to engage in phone sex when the inconvenience of distance makes physical intimacy impossible.
+Couples may choose to engage in phone sex when the inconvenience of distance makes physical intimacy infrequent or impossible.

-Due to the potential for emotional intimacy between those who have engaged in phone sex, it is a matter of some debate whether phone sex is to be considered infidelity when involving a person outside of a committed personal relationship.
-Nevertheless, phone sex should not be confused with prostitution wherein money is exchanged for in-person sexual services or physical interaction.
+Due to the potential for emotional intimacy between those who have engaged in phone sex, it is a matter of some debate whether phone sex is to be considered infidelity when a committed personal relationship participates with someone who is not their partner.
+Though phone sex may involve sex workers, especially when engaged through a sex hotline, it should not be confused with arrangements for in-person prostitution made over a phone call.

 As a business

 Origin

 The editor of High Society magazine, Gloria Leonard, is credited with being one of the first people to use "976 numbers", then "900 numbers" for promotional purposes and soon as a revenue stream in the sex industry.
 In the early 1980s, Leonard recorded her own voice informing callers of the contents of the next issue of High Society magazine before its publication.
 Later she recorded others such as Annie Sprinkle "talking sexy".
 Leonard convinced magazine owner Carl Ruderman to purchase more of these numbers and the business began to be successful using the magazine to promote the service.
 Leonard herself was surprised at the success of the numbers.